PNNL-CompBio/Snekmer/README.md

 .
 └── output/
     ├── features/
+    │   ├── A/
+    │   │   ├── unknown_1.json.gz
+    │   │   └── unknown_2.json.gz
-    │   └── A/
+    │   └── B/
     │       ├── unknown_1.json.gz
     │       └── unknown_2.json.gz
     └── search/
-        └── A.csv  # output probabilities and predictions for input sequences
+        ├── A.csv  # A probabilities and predictions for unknown sequences └── B.csv  # B probabilities and predictions for unknown sequences

 ```